jasminechatfield/jazz.lol/writing.md

 title: "Writing"
 ---

-## I write poems, short stories, novels, scripts, essays and reviews.
+## I like to write

+### poems, short stories, novels, scripts, essays and reviews.

-### I've had a few things published and won a Northern Writers Award in 2017.
+I've had a few things published and won a Northern Writers Award in 2017.

 I have also worked as a copywriter and funding bid writer.